Get A Free Moving Quote

 • Orpheum Theatre Phoenix – Seating more than 1,300 people, this large theatre holds everything from live concerts to skits and full-blown plays.

-Museums
+Museums in Phoenix

 • Phoenix Art Museum – With both temporary and permanent exhibits, you’ll find collections that go from modern times all the way back to the Renaissance era.

-• Pueblo Grande Museum – This large, outdoor museum in Phoenix gives you a special look at how the local Hohokam tribe people once lived.
+• Pueblo Grande Museum – This large outdoor museum in Phoenix gives you a special look at how the local Hohokam tribe people once lived.

 • Children’s Museum of Phoenix – Among the list of top activities in Phoenix for kids, this huge museum offers more than 300 ways for children to interact with experiments and other fun tasks.